Bandwidth/dashboard-docs/guides/onDemandNumberSearchAndOrder.md

 ## Order Phone Numbers {#order-phone-numbers}

-To successfully order a Phone Number that was previously returned in a search on the `/availableNumbers` you will create a `<ExistingTelephoneNumberOrderType>` with a `<TelephoneNumberList>` containing at least 1 phone number.
+* To successfully order a Phone Number that was previously returned in a search on the `/availableNumbers` you will create a `<ExistingTelephoneNumberOrderType>` with a `<TelephoneNumberList>` containing at least 1 phone number.
+* There is no guarantee that the a telephone number appearing in search results will still be available by the time an order request is processed.
+* In this example, the `<TelephoneNumber>`s are known by the previous search.
+* It is worth noting that most orders complete very quickly (less than 1 second).

 ### Base URL
 <code class="post">POST</code>`https://dashboard.bandwidth.com/api/accounts/{{accountId}}/orders`